Pink sea fan survey

 what else is there to discover?

-2009 we have a number of targets for sea fan recording.
-These are:
+continue to have a number of targets for sea fan recording.
+These

 to look for sea fan forests, including those on deeper wrecks